FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

  * There are two ways to turn on the logging:
  * 1: Integrate steplogs-logger-spring-boot-starter with LoggerAutoConfiguration for AOP and proxy.
- * 2: To log methods on class instance not proxy, add LoggingInitiationSpringApplicationRunListener to META-INF/spring.factories
+ * 2: To log methods on class instance not proxy, add io.steplogs.logger.spring.LoggingInitiationSpringApplicationRunListener to META-INF/spring.factories
  * Or, load agent before any classes:

  ```